Coupar Angus (1837-1967)

 This was a three platform station.
 With an island platform on the west side - the outer face being for the Blairgowrie branch and down platform (with canopied building) and down platform (timber building) on the east side.
 Both sides of the station had goods loops.
 Access to the platforms was by a large footbridge over the goods loops on the west and east sides of the station.

 The goods yard was on the west side of the station and access from the north.
 This was grouped into two sets of sidings - a northern set with goods shed and southern with loading banks and crane.

-The station was large enough to warrant two signal boxes - north and south.
-To the south of the station the mainline and Blairgowrie branch lines ran parallel to the point of separation, south of a level crossing.
+The station was large enough to require two signal boxes - north (north side of the line at the east end) and south (south of the line at the west end), and in addition beyond this to the west was a gate box (north side of the line east of the level crossing).
+To the south of the station the mainline and Blairgowrie branch line ran westwards in parallel to the point of separation, south of the Queen Street level crossing.

 The south box survived passenger closure as it controlled the level crossing.
-It even remained in place following line closure for a few years.
+It closed in 1982 when the line closed completely.
+The box remained in place following line closure for a few years.
 The goods yard also survived passenger closure, handling agricultural lime.

 Stormont Loch Halt